 If your doctor finds that you have a condition related to the premature heartbeats, you’ll work together to make a treatment plan.

 When you have single or occasional PACs, there’s usually no need to seek medical treatment.

-But if you have PACs often or if they really bother you, you should go see a doctor.
+But if you have PACs often or if they really bother you, see a doctor.
 Based on your symptoms, your doctor may order one or more of these tests:

 Holter monitor.
 This is a portable version of an EKG that you’ll wear for 1 or 2 days.
 It tracks all the electric activity of your heart for your doctor to study.

 Echocardiogram.
 This test uses sound waves to measure how well your heart valves and muscles work.

 If your test results show that you have other heart-related problems, your doctor will recommend a treatment plan for you.
 Most of the time, though, PACs don’t need treatment.

-If you do have severe symptoms or find them bothersome, treatments can include:
+If you have severe symptoms or find them bothersome, treatments can include:

 Medicines for arrhythmia.
 Take medications that are used to cut down on or end premature heartbeats.